How to Audit and Revoke Former Employee Access Securely

 Why Does Former Employee Access Go Unnoticed?

-Businesses lose track of former employee access because they lack a centralized inventory of all active software accounts and credentials.
+Businesses lose track of former employee access because they lack a centralized inventory of active software accounts and credentials.

 Shadow accounts.
 Employees create accounts for tools IT never approved or tracked.
 A team member who signed up for Notion or Loom under their work email might be the only person with admin access to that workspace.
 When they leave, the account persists invisibly.